Table of Contents

 Diabetic dyslipidemia is most often characterized by elevated fasting and post-meal triglycerides, low HDL-cholesterol, elevated LDL-cholesterol, and a high ratio of free, LDL particles.

-In any situation, elevated LDL cholesterol (also known as low-density lipoprotein) represents an increased risk of cardiovascular disease.
+In any situation, elevated LDL cholesterol (also known as low-density lipoprotein) is on the main frequently implicated risk factors of cardiovascular disease.

 Coupled with low HDL cholesterol (also known as high-density lipoprotein), and the high blood glucose levels that often occur with diabetes, diabetic dyslipidemia represents “the major link between diabetes and cardiovascular risk.”